• Skip to primary navigation

 The proof is in the tub; it is absolutely possible to build muscle on a vegan diet, and vegan bodybuilding is becoming increasingly popular.
 The principles are the same; you need to eat the right amount of calories with the right macronutrient balances.
 If you do that with a plant-based diet, you may find that you have more energy, you recover quicker, and you are ready to tackle new challenges.

-All that being said, if you are a vegan bodybuilder, then it becomes even more important to supplement with a vegan protein.
+All that being said, if you are a vegan bodybuilder, then it becomes even more important to supplement with a vegan protein, as vegan foods do not always have enough protein in them.
 An extra protein boost that your body can easily absorb could be essential to your vegan diet, especially after working out.
 What are you waiting for?
 Ditch out the whey for pea and rice protein.
-If you are looking for a quality, all-natural product, I recommend Transparent Labs Organic Vegan protein.
+If you are looking for a quality, all-natural product, we recommend Nutricost Pea Protein.

 vegan protein